Guide

 • When to get creative to cover your tuition (hint: would your boss actually PAY for your coding bootcamp?)

-Every bootcamp student has unique financial needs, and planning ahead will pay off!
+💡 Remember: Every bootcamp student has unique financial needs, and planning ahead will pay off!

 What is APR?

 APR stands for "Annual Percentage Rate," and it includes the interest rate as well as additional fees on a loan for a whole year.
-Keep in mind that different lenders and loans have different APRs — Make sure to find out what the APR is on a loan you are interested in!
+Keep in mind that different lenders and loans have different APRs — Make sure you find out what the APR is on a loan you are interested in!
 (If you want to take a closer look at APR, here's a quick guide.)

 For more, check out: